Other ways to donate

 Your donations enable us to research into care and cure, provide support and training, and campaign for the rights of people living with dementia.

 Last year, your gifts helped over 200,000 people who were affected by dementia, but we need to increase this to ensure that no one has to face dementia alone.
 Find out more about how your money helps people affected by dementia.

 For every pound we spend, 88p goes directly towards improving the lives of people affected by dementia

-Thanks to generous people like you, last year we answered 45,000 calls to our Dementia Helpline, trained 2.8 million Dementia Friends, and invested £37 million into research, just to name a few of the incredible things that your kind gifts help to fund.
+Thanks to generous people like you, last year we answered 45,000 calls to our Dementia Connect support line, trained 2.8 million Dementia Friends, and invested £37 million into research, just to name a few of the incredible things that your kind gifts help to fund.